 We awoke early this morning to an absolutely perfect day.
 No wind.
 Helpful tide.
-Our new friend Isaiah (aka Big Daddy) saw us off at 6:33 as we headed off to Colonial Beach.
+Our new friend Isaiah (aka Big Daddy) saw us off at 6:33 as we headed south to Colonial Beach.
 There’s a good argument for the notion that our Loop actually started weeks ago in Deltaville.
 After all, we’ll pass Deltaville next spring well before we get back to Washington.
 We sort of used this theory to claim “In Progress” status at the Rendevous.
 In Looper parlance one completes America’s Great Loop by “crossing the wake” left behind at the start.
 We’ll cross our wake when we return to D.C. next spring.
 (This is subject to modification, of course.
-If we drown in Deltaville next year, the girls technically can claim that we finished.)
+If we drown in Deltaville next year, our estate technically can claim that we finished.)

-Since we had passed these shores going the other direction, there wasn’t much excitement.
+Since we passed these shores going the other direction, there wasn’t much excitement.
 We did get solid help from the two Dahlgren Range Boats that essentially blocked for us as we passed through the active target range.
 Shout out to them.

 We docked at Colonial Beach at 2:44.
 62.5 nm at 7.6 knots average.
 We’ll take that the entire time.